-As you go through rehab and recovery, you’ll covet the support and encouragement of your friends.
+As you go through alcohol or drug rehab and recovery, you’ll covet the support and encouragement of your friends.
 A common concern is actually maintaining friendships during the recovery; many worry that their friends won’t want to hang out with them any more once they go into rehab.

 That concern is perfectly natural, but fortunately, it almost never bears out.
 The truth is that the people who really love and care for you will rally behind you during your time of need.
 They’ll want to be there for you in whatever way they can.